zero-to-mastery/drum-root/README.md

 ___

-## Running locally in development mode
+## Running Locally in Development Mode

 To get started, just clone or fork the repository and run `npm install && npm run dev`: